Why Good Leaders Love Bad News

 A condition that is awaiting their personal attention and effort to be remedied.
 Besides, they simultaneously turn a deaf ear to nay-Sayers who might suggest that what they might be planning to do is a “bad idea”, or something that is “bound to fail”.

 It is not without reason therefore, that many of the greatest technological innovations, inventions, improvements and changes in society – that have benefited humankind – have occurred on account of rebellious thinkers.
 Good human beings who consciously chose not to let the prevailing understanding of their times determine the trajectory of their own thoughts or ideas.
-They disregarded the predominant paradigm of the milieu they were in, and creatively worked to make things different and better.
+They disregarded the predominant paradigm of the milieu they were in and creatively work to make things different and better.
 Look around you today, and some of the world’s leading entrepreneurs fit this mold as well.

-Leaders who readily adopt a new technology or product, can effectively steer it to become a source of disruptive-value or even a game changer: where the underlying model for engagement, or of delivering value is completely novel and beneficial to the greatest number of people.
+Leaders who readily adopt a new technology or product can effectively steer it to become a source of disruptive-value or even a game-changer: where the underlying model for engagement, or of delivering value is completely novel and beneficial to the greatest number of people.

-Good leaders however, know that if they really want their organizations, their start-ups or nations to become effective at serving the greatest good of all, then they have to create mechanisms that enables bad news – yes, inputs on initiatives that are not going well, or information that can stimulate the remediation of a problem or a grievance – to get to them unfiltered, and fast.
+Good leaders, however, know that if they really want their organizations, their start-ups or nations to become effective at serving the greatest good of all, then they have to create mechanisms that enable bad news – yes, inputs on initiatives that are not going well, or information that can stimulate the remediation of a problem or a grievance – to get to them unfiltered, and fast.
 They know that to do this, they have to create an atmosphere of positiveness and trust.
 Where others can freely express their views without fear of reprisal or retribution.
-In fact, good, wise leaders reward those who bring forth honest, unsullied information on what can be made better.
-They spread the word, that “Bad News Is Welcome Here“.
+In fact, good, wise leaders reward those who bring forth honest, unsullied information on what can make better.